 Patient episodes in the FOTO system are categorized first by care type, then by body part and/or impairment.

 FOTO’s primary functional status measures are mandatory for all patients.
 Additionally, an extensive library of psychometrically-sound optional measures may be selected by the clinician/clinic to complement the clinical assessment.
 For example a clinician may want to use a psychosocial measure to help assess fear avoidance (e.g., FABQ) or depressive symptoms (e.g., SCL-90R subscale or PHQ-2) data during the patient’s intake and status FOTO assessments.
 Data from both the mandatory and optional measures are available to potential research investigators.
 Addendum B indicates all variables which are mandatory vs. those variables which are optional.
 Sample sizes from optional measures may be limited.

 What is in the FOTO Database?
 See Measures and Counts

 External investigators or FOTO customers who are interested in obtaining and analyzing FOTO data for research purposes must follow the following steps.
 Failure to follow these steps will either delay your data request application or result in rejection.

 Step 1.
 Initial contact with Mark Werneke PT, MS, Dip.
 MDT ( email@example.com ) to briefly discuss the PI’s research project and to indicate what FOTO data are of interest.
-Of importance, each data item(s) being requested in “Addendum A. Proposed Research Use of FOTO Data” must be clearly justified and adequately supported by the aims of the research project.
-In addition, “Data Year” selection in Category B Addendum A must also be justified and supported by the aims of the research project.
-Failure to state and justify why items or data years are being requested will result in immediate rejection and the application will be returned to the PI for revisions.
+Of importance, each data item(s) and the data years being requested in Research Data Request document must be clearly justified and adequately supported in the Abstract section of Research Project Proposal document.